 If you suspect you have an injury to your bone from an accident or fall, an X-ray is the most effective way to confirm your self-diagnosis.
-At New MD & Urgent Care, with offices in American Canyon and El Cerrito, California, Malcolm Johnson, MD, and Ian Ahwah, MD, offer the convenience of in-house digital X-ray equipment to give you the fastest, most accurate diagnosis.
+At New MD & Urgent Care in El Cerrito and American Canyon, we conveniently serve patients in Berkeley, Richmond, San Pablo, Pinole, Hercules, Albany, Vallejo, and Napa, California.
+Malcolm Johnson, MD, and Ian Ahwah, MD, offer the convenience of in-house digital X-ray equipment to give you the fastest, most accurate diagnosis.
 Take advantage of the advanced on-site technology by scheduling a same-day or next-day appointment online or by calling the office directly.

 An X-ray is a common form of medical imaging that produce images of your bones.
 Dr. Johnson and Dr. Ahwah use digital X-rays to assess injuries including bone breaks and fractures and as a diagnostic tool for sports-related injuries.